Delivering Sound Guidance On Business Formation

 Various options exist for people and companies that seek to create a new legal business entity, but it takes an attorney experienced in this field to explain the advantages and drawbacks of each choice properly.
-North Raleigh Law has supported North Carolina startups for more than 20 years, guiding them through the legal formalities that must be honored when beginning a new venture.
-I, Bob Morton, work personally with each client to reduce exposure to potential liabilities, save on taxes, and find a comfortable level of compliance with regulations and annual fees.
+At my firm, North Raleigh Law, I have supported North Carolina startups for more than 20 years, guiding them through the legal formalities that must be honored when beginning a new venture.
+My name is Bob Morton, and I work personally with each client to reduce exposure to potential liabilities, save on taxes, and find a comfortable level of compliance with regulations and annual fees.

 A key element of business law concerns the creation of a legal entity that effectively places a wall between the owners’ personal and business assets.
 This protects business owners’ personal property from claims when their businesses become indebted or bankrupt.
 I look at various factors and help startups form using one of the following entities available under North Carolina law: